akiraly/playing-reactor/README.md

 # Schedulers

+Nothing happens asynchronously - unless we say so explicitly.

-Just think about them as thread pools.
+This where `Schedulers` come into picture: just think about them as thread pools.
 You use different kind of thread pools for different kind of operations.

 * `Schedulers.parallel()` -> CPU intensive operations
 * `Schedulers.elastic()` -> Everything that involves waiting, for example db/network/file/ldap write/read.

 Differences to `Collection.parallelStream()` and `CompletableFuture.supplyAsync()`.
+The problem with default `ForkJoinPool`.

 Example:
 ```java